aspnetzero/documents/blog-posts/en/angular-http-only-cookie.md

 }
 ```

-### Create `ServerCookieController.cs`
+### Create `TenantIdCookieController.cs`

-We need to create a new controller for setting tenant id cookie.
-Create a new controller named `ServerCookieController` in your `*.Web.Core` project and add the following code:
+Create a new controller for setting tenant id cookie.
+Create a new controller named `TenantIdCookieController` in your `*.Web.Core` project then add the following code:

 ```csharp
 using System;